 The NSP Presidential Scholarship affords CSUN undergraduate students the opportunity to work with faculty mentors on significant original work.
 Students are funded to undertake a research, creative, or applied project that will advance their chosen field of interest and/or contribute to the CSUN community.
 To be eligible for this award, students must develop their own project, which is independent of their mentor’s current ongoing research – while the project can be tangentially related, it must be the student’s original work.

 In addition to the scholarship application materials, there are two pre-application requirements that must be completed.
-Applicants must complete a mandatory online pre-application workshop and complete the “Information Workshop Survey” to confirm workshop completion.
-For more information regarding the Presidential Scholarship and online workshops, follow this link: https://www.csun.edu/financialaid/northridge-scholarship-program-pre-application-information
+Applicants must complete a mandatory online “Information Workshop Survey”.
+For more information regarding the Presidential Scholarship, follow this link: https://www.csun.edu/financialaid/northridge-scholarship-program-pre-application-information

 - This scholarship is open to undergraduate students intending to enroll full-time during Fall 2021 & Spring 2022 term.
 Students planning to graduate in the Fall 2021 term are not eligible to apply.
 If selected for this award, enrollment will be verified over the summer before the award year.
 Enrollment changes will result in forfeiture of the award.

 - Continuing CSUN students must be on track to complete 60 cumulative units by the end of the Spring 2021 term.
 If over 96 units have been completed, an explanation of the circumstances will be required.